NextCenturyCorporation/AIDA-Interchange-Format/README.md

 summary will display the number of aborted validations-- but if your file has the exact number of violations as the threshold, it will still be counted as an aborted validation.

-**NOTE**: As of this writing, if you set the threshold to 1 violation, the validator will erroneously return that your KB is *valid*.
+**NOTE**: As of this writing, if you set the threshold too low (less than 3), the validator might erroneously return that your KB is *valid*.
 This appears to be a current bug or limitation in the TopBraid shacl library snapshot.
+Consequently, the command-line validator will reject thresholds less than 3.

 Without the `--abort` option, the entire KB will be validated with full output of all violations.